catapplesofa/portfolio/_posts/2025-06-20-aibwebpage.md

 Finally, a newsletter signup that invites users to join the community and stay connected with mindful gaming experiences.
 ![subscribe]({{ "/assets/images/subscription.jpg" | relative_url }})

-## Process & Impact
+## Outcome
 Throughout development, I actively engaged with the Adventure in Breath team through regular design presentations, incorporating feedback to refine both aesthetic and functional elements.
 This collaborative approach resulted in positive team reception and demonstrated my ability to balance creative vision with stakeholder input.

-This project exemplifies how technology can enhance user engagement while promoting well-being.
-By combining technical innovation with thoughtful design principles, the webpage creates digital experiences that go beyond mere functionality to facilitate meaningful user interaction and personal reflection.
+The updated webpage can be found here [Adventure in Breath]{https://www.versebuilding.com/games/aib}